near/discovery-docs/docs/discovery/components/widget.md

 You can compose multiple `widgets`.
 This will allow you to create complex applications.

-To import `widget`, you only need to know who created it (their NEAR username), and the name of the widget.
+To import `widget`, you only need to know who created it (their NEAR username), and the name of the component.
 Then, simply use the `Widget` component

 ```ts